Hewa Bora Airways: Blacklist

 The entire Hewa Bora Airways fleet was blacklisted in European airspace.
 The Lockheed L-1011-500 and the Boeing 767-200ER were the last planes accepted in Europe before new noise regulations and storage of the 767 definitively banned the airline.
 Hewa Bora Airways was the last airline allowed to operate from the Democratic Republic of the Congo into Europe.

 FlyCongo

 In March 2012, FlyCongo launched operations with the remains of Hewa Bora.
-It uses the airline's previous Boeing 767 and McDonnell Douglas MD-82 aircraft.
+It used the airline's previous Boeing 767 and McDonnell Douglas MD-82 aircraft.
 It also announced it would be destroying six aircraft left behind by Hewa Bora to reduce safety concerns.

 Destinations

 Codeshare agreements

 After a dispute with Brussels Airlines, Hewa Bora Airways decided to rescind the codeshare agreement between the two airlines and start their own flights to Brussels.
 However, as Hewa Bora was banned from the European Union, they had to wet-lease a RAK Airways Boeing 757-200 to operate the flights.
 For a short time, the airline flew twice weekly Kinshasa-Brussels-Paris-Brussels-Kinshasa.
 Such flights were discontinued due to the EU's total ban of Hewa Bora operations.
 It then became impossible for Hewa Bora to fly to the EU.